Gate fidelity fluctuations and quantum process invariants: The Single Qubit and Upper Bounds on the Variance

-In the case that $d \rightarrow \infty$, it is relatively straightforward to deduce the behavior of $\text{Var}\left(\mathcal{F}\right)$.
+It is relatively straightforward to obtain a generic upper-bound on $\text{Var}\left(\mathcal{F}\right)$ that holds for any $d$ and allows us to deduce the behavior of $\text{Var}\left(\mathcal{F}\right)$ in large dimensions (see Sec. \ref{sec:Large}).
 The idea is to use a suitable expression for the variance and bound the coefficients of the powers of d.
-The result is that for large d,
+The result is that,

+As a simple corollary, comparing powers of $d$ in the numerator and denominator of Eq. (\ref{eq:varupperbound}), we see that for large $d$,